 10. Baseball and the Moon

-In 1969, the Apollo 12 mission carried a small piece of the American flag from the first baseball game played at Shea Stadium, home of the New York Mets, to the moon.
-This unique piece of memorabilia was later returned to the Mets and serves as a fascinating connection between America’s pastime and space exploration.
+Baseball even made it to outer space.
+During the Apollo 12 mission in 1969, astronauts carried a small piece of the American flag from the first game played at Shea Stadium, home of the New York Mets, to the moon.
+This surprising connection between America’s pastime and space exploration highlights just how deeply baseball is woven into American identity and history.